CloudlyFog/BankSystem7/README.md

 # Bank system 7
 This library provides opportunities for using likeness of bank system.
 You can handle not only users but also other models like banks, cards and etc.

-### Updates in version 0.3.9
+### Updates in version 0.4.0
-- Updated logic of creation, update and deletion user.
-Instead of using external methods to operate with entity we just attach to ef core tracker needed child entity and update with parent entity.
+- Added compatibility with .net 8.
 ****
 # Documentation